 A Second Opinion from AI

 This article is a part of the Second Opinion Hub.
-Please also read Second Opinion in Glaucoma, Second Opinion Before Cataract Surgery, and Second Opinions in Eye Care.
+Please also read Second Opinion in Glaucoma, Second Opinion Before Cataract Surgery, Second Opinions in Eye Care, Second Opinion Guidelines, Second Opinion Framework for Glaucoma, and Second Opinion Framework for Dry Eye.

 About the Author